 - Represents non-profits on creating independent expenditure political action committees that comply with the U.S. Supreme Court’s decision in Citizens United v.
 FEC.

 Ms. Freed is a member of the Democratic Task Force and board counsel for the Women’s Political Caucus of New Jersey.
 She serves as trustee for Partners for Women and Justice.
-She also serves on the Executive Committee of the Far Hills County Day School Parents’ Committee as the school’s co-Chair of Common Ground Speaks, an initiative that sponsors a free lecture series featuring distinguished speakers who address topics related to child development, parenting and education.
+She also serves on the Far Hills County Day School Parents’ Committee as the school’s co-Chair of Common Ground Speaks, an initiative that sponsors a free lecture series featuring distinguished speakers who address topics related to child development, parenting and education.
 Ms. Freed has been recognized by New Jersey Law Journal, “Forty Under 40″ (2008) and NJ Biz Magazine, “Forty Under 40″ (2010).

 She is co-Chair of the firm’s Inclusionary Initiative, which encompasses the firm’s Women’s Initiative and Diversity Initiative.
 The Inclusionary Initiative focuses on the common goal of fostering better lawyers and serving our clients’ needs.